JohnXLivingston/peertube-plugin-livechat/documentation/prosody.md

 XMPP clients shall use this port to connect.
 Change it if this port is already in use on your server.

+#### Enable external XMPP components

+This settings enable XMPP external components to connect to the server.
+For now, this option **only allows connections from localhost components**.

+This feature could be used to connect bridges or bots.

+More informations on Prosody external components [here](https://prosody.im/doc/components).

 ## Moderation

 You can access rooms settings and moderation tools by opening the chat in a new window,